matthetherington/matthetherington.github.io/_posts/2019-10-04-writing-maintainable-react-tests-with-jest-and-enzyme.md

 So how do we avoid situations like this?
 In no particular order:

-## Dont repeat yourself
+## Don't repeat yourself

 Ideally, your couple-line change to the application code should only result in a couple-line change to the tests.
-This becomes much harder to achieve when there is duplication in tests, as when a change is required to the duplicated code, you will have N changes to make instead of 1.
+This becomes much harder to achieve when there is duplication in the tests.
+In this situation, when a change is required to the duplicated code, you will have N changes to make instead of 1.
 Sometimes the duplication can be overt, and other times it is more subtle.

 Consider the following test suite:

 ```jsx
 describe("CustomerPopup", () => {
   it("renders the correct message when there is a customer", () => {